North Korean tourism: Holidays in a secretive republic

 At more than £1,000 for a typical five-night visit it is not a cheap option.
 So what exactly is the attraction?

 Specialist tour guide Carl Meadows has visited North Korea 15 times in the past eight years.

 "The groups are usually well-travelled, open-minded people who have heard a lot about it and just want to see it for themselves," he said.

 "Pyongyang is a showcase city.
 Most people find it fascinating to spend their time in what is one of the most bizarre capitals in the world."

 What most foreign visitors encounter is a carefully-arranged snapshot of a secretive republic.

 There is little or no hint of the poverty, food shortages and human rights abuses which blight its people.

-In fact, tourists in Pyongyang can expect to be well-fed and treated as "guests of the state" - housed in their own hotels and, if needed, treated in their own foreigners' hospitals.'Like Marbella'
+In fact, tourists in Pyongyang can expect to be well-fed and treated as "guests of the state" - housed in their own hotels and, if needed, treated in their own foreigners' hospitals.